Results letters

 If you are required to retake a module you will be required to pay the proportion of the tuition fees for the module you retake which is applicable at the time of the retake.
 This does not apply if you are eligible for concurrent study.

 If any module on your results letter is marked with an ‘R’, this means that this is a reassessment or retake mark.
-If you are unsure about whether or not you have any reassessments or retakes, please make sure that you contact your School Office as soon as you receive your letter so that you can check.
+If you are unsure about whether you have any reassessments or retakes, please make sure that you contact your School Office as soon as you receive your letter so that you can check.

 Skills